 March 2005, as noted in the CCA minutes, due to the Insurance requirements of the Alley, All clowns attending a Cheerful Alley gig/event must have a current membership card.
-No family or friends or other guests will be allowed to participate with alley gigs because of this requirement.
+No family or friends or other guests will be allowed to participate in alley gigs because of this requirement.
 You must also have your membership card to cast your vote at any alley elections.

 After nearly two years of planning and work, in September 2005, the members of Cheerful Clown Alley worked quickly to cancel the Texas Clown Association Convention on opening day due to an unwanted visitor in Houston who was known as Hurricane Rita.
-It was during 2005 that the Red Nose Relief Program was introduced.
+It was in 2005 that the Red Nose Relief Program was introduced.
 It is a group formed by COAI to sponsor a committee to respond to disasters. www.rednoserelief.com.

-Bob Mr. Sweetie Mathews agreed to be our “official photographer”, taking pictures of CCA clown students and alley members in clown to be used for the CCA website, COAI and TCA promotions.
+Bob Mr. Sweetie Mathews agreed to be our “official photographer”, taking pictures of CCA clown students and alley members in clown to be used for the CCA website, COAI, and TCA promotions.

-Cheerful Clown Alley hosted the 2007 Texas Clown Association Convention in 2007 – using lots of the planning and ideas that were originally planned for the 2005 convention.
+Cheerful Clown Alley hosted the 2007 Texas Clown Association Convention 2007 – using lots of the planning and ideas that were originally planned for the 2005 convention.

-In 2008, Larry Hi Lo and Joe Biscuit Holton were recognized for their article on hospital clowning which appeared in the Texas Children’s Hospital publication, THE WATCH.
+In 2008, Larry Hi-Lo and Joe Biscuit Holton were recognized for their article on hospital clowning which appeared in the Texas Children’s Hospital publication, THE WATCH.

 In 2010 Cheerful Clown Alley hosted the COAI in Houston, “A Little Bit Country and Little Bit Rock n Roll” Clown Convention.
 What a great time that was had by all that came from near and far to attend the fun event.